EQWorks/python-curriculum/01-immediate-applications-2.md

 <class 'float'>
 ```

-Follows the same expression evaluation rules we have collected so far, except that the `()` here is not for precedence-order alteration but results in a similar effect:
+The above follows the same expression evaluation rules we have collected so far, except that the `()` here is not for precedence-order alteration but results in a similar effect:
 1. `9 / 4` gets evaluated into `2.25`.
 2. `type(2.25)` gets evaluated into `<class 'float'>`.